sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m03-ghcopilot-develop-code-features.md

     - If you're using the Visual Studio Code debugger to run the app, the updated `Loans.json` file should be located in the `Library.Console\bin\Debug\net8.0\Json` folder.

-    - If you're using a `dotnet run` command from the `AccelerateDevGitHubCopilot\src\Library.Console>` folder to run the app, the updated `Loans.json` file should be located in the `Library.Console\Json` folder.
+    - If you're using a `dotnet run` command from the `AccelerateDevGHCopilot\src\Library.Console>` folder to run the app, the updated `Loans.json` file should be located in the `Library.Console\Json` folder.

 1. Verify that loan ID 37 and loan ID 46 are both for Book One (`"BookItemId": 1`).